Tips to Save Energy in the Kitchen

-Energy Efficiency In Your Kitchen
+Energy Efficiency for Kitchen Appliances

 If you're striving for energy efficiency in your home, you should know that no room wastes energy like your kitchen.
 But don't despair; there are several small practices you can follow that will help you create a more energy efficient home.
 Tonight, when you head home to prepare your next meal, keep these tips in mind.